HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 ``d-dea4d476-4724-11e7-8c95-0242ac110008 4ec1b96919cc5087e2d546073fa45670 1496360953 1058 1 400``

 Note: For reasons of efficiency, the summary information will typically be updated asynchronously from changes to object state.
-Therefore the domain catalog object may not reflect the most recent changes to objects in the domain.
+Therefore, the domain catalog object may not reflect the most recent changes to objects in the domain.
 E.g. if a dataset is created using the HDF REST API, a line with the dataset id will not appear immediately in the .datasets.txt object.

 Dataset catalog
 ---------------

 In order to provide information about all the allocated chunks of a given dataset, a dataset catalog object will be created for each dataset that has had at one write.
 The key suffix of catalog object will be: ``.<datsetid>.chunks.txt`` and the key prefix will be the domain prefix (e.g. ``/home/test_user1/my_domain/.d-dea4d476-4724-11e7-8c95-0242ac110008.chunks.txt``).

-The dataset catalog object will contain one line for each allocated chunk with the following space deliminated fields:
+The dataset catalog object will contain one line for each allocated chunk with the following space delimitated fields:

 * chunk index (the position of the chunk within the dataspace)
 * chunk ETag (md5 checksum)
 * chunk last updated timestamp
 * chunk size (in bytes)